Tiling bijections between paths and Brauer diagrams: The Temperley-Lieb/Dyck path paradigm

 \p Similarly, if we set $x_1-x_2=2$, only the walk $(2,2,1,1)$ is decoupled from the rest.
 In other words, changing the value of $x$ allows us to define a module for $H_n$ with basis elements corresponding to walks which do not go below a certain "exclusion" line.

-\p The walks we have been considering can be regarded as walks on $\mathbb{Z}$ (with edges joining integers with difference $1$), by projecting onto the first coordinate.
-Thus, in summary, we have extracted an $H_n$-module with a basis of walks on $\mathbb{Z}$ which only visit vertices on a certain subgraph, from the formal closure of a Zariski-open set of modules (that is, actions depending on a parameter) whose bases consist of walks on a larger subgraph.
+\p Let $\Gamma_{\Z}$ be the graph with vertices $\mathbb{Z}$ and edges joining integers with difference $1$.
+Then the walks we have been considering can be regarded as walks on $\Gamma_\mathbb{Z}$ by projecting onto the second coordinate.
+Thus, in summary, we have extracted an $H_n$-module with a basis of walks on $\Gamma_{\Z}$ which only visit vertices on a certain subgraph, from the formal closure of a Zariski-open set of modules (that is, actions depending on a parameter) whose bases consist of walks on a larger subgraph.
 The decoupling of the subgraph, in this sense, is determined by the structure of the graph.

 \p The case $x_1-x_2=1$ is special in that the decoupled module is irreducible for generic values of $q$.
-It is an analogue of the boundary of the dominant region in the Weyl group construction in Lie theory.
+It is an analogue of setting the usual $\rho$-shifted position of the boundary of the dominant region in the Weyl group construction in Lie theory.
+The generic irreducible module is denoted by $\Delta_n^{TL}(\lambda^1,\lambda^2)$.
 The most interesting step, however, is the next one.
 We now fix $x_1-x_2=1$, and also specialise $q$ to be an $l$th root of unity, so that $[l]=0$.
 In this situation, there is a further decoupling: we obtain a module whose basis corresponds to walks whose height is bounded above by $l-1$.
 In other words, we now only include walks that lie between two `walls': the lines given by setting the second coordinate to $0$ and $l-1$.
 It can be shown that this module is simple in this specialisation.
 Such simple modules are otherwise very hard to extract, but here their combinatorics is manifested relatively simply.

 \p It is this feature that we aim, eventually, to duplicate for the Brauer algebra.
 Although we reiterate that in this article we have not addressed the representation theory of the Brauer algebra --- as a first step, we have considered a Brauer analogue of the underlying combinatorial correspondence.